FAQs

 Feldenkrais lessons use movement to activate this neuroplasticity so that your nervous system improves itself as it connects your inner landscape with your environment.
 This reorganization is your brain learning.

+The optimal conditions for learning are also the strategies for finding creative flow.
 They both happen by literally making new connections between things (ideas, neurons, brain regions) that were previously unconnected.

 How are Feldenkrais Practitioners trained?